 The Final Essay will be reviewed by a committee of HALE faculty members.
 The committee will consist of the student’s advisor and at least two other faculty members.
 The committee will evaluate projects using an acceptable/unacceptable (i.e., Pass/No Pass) scale.
 Students will be informed in writing through email of the Committee’s determination.

 Those students whose projects are evaluated as “acceptable” will have their final program certification forwarded to the Dean’s Office for approval.

 If the committee judges the student’s work to be unacceptable, the student will be asked to revise and resubmit.
 Prior to revising and resubmitting, the student must consult with their faculty advisor who will provide details from the committee’s review.
-In order to receive final program certification (i.e., degree conferral) within the semester the project was submitted, the student must submit a revised project by Monday of Finals Week of the semester in which the project is submitted.
+In order to receive final program certification (i.e., degree conferral) within the semester the project was submitted, the student must submit a revised Final Essay by Monday of Finals Week of the semester in which the project is submitted.

 HALE M.A.
 Program Intended Learning Outcomes

 - Demonstrate the ability to use appropriate theory (e.g., adult development, organizational, learning, leadership, etc.) to assist institutions in accomplishing their missions.